zhetai/motia/README.md

 *   **Dive into the Documentation:** Explore the [full Motia documentation](https://motia.dev/docs) to understand core concepts, step types, state management, and more.
 *   **Explore Examples:** Check out practical [examples](https://motia.dev/docs/real-world-use-cases) to see Motia in action and get inspiration for your own workflows and agents.
 *   **Join the Community:** Connect with other Motia users and the development team on our [Discord server](https://discord.gg/nJFfsH5d6v) and contribute to the project on [GitHub](https://github.com/MotiaDev/motia).

-## We're excited to see what you build with Motia!

----

 **License:** [MIT](LICENSE)